Newar Hinduism

 A 17th century festival banner depicting the Goddess Mahalakshmi.

 Newar Hinduism is a form of Hinduism followed by the Newar people in Nepal.
-Newar Hinduism is based on Kaula or Vamachara concept.
+Newar Hinduism is based on the concept of Kaula or Vamachara.

 Dance

 The Nyetamaru Ajima masked dance is performed at Nyeta in Kathmandu in April.

 Newar dance consists of sacred masked dance, religious dance without the use of masks known as Dyah Pyakhan, a dance performed as part of a ritual and meditation practice known as Chachaa Pyakhan (चचा प्याखं) (Charya Nritya in Sanskrit) and folk dance.
 There are also masked dance dramas known as Daboo Pyakhan which enact religious stories to the accompaniment of music.
 Masked dances are performed on stone dance platforms that exist at all major city squares.
 They are the highlight of religious festivals.
 Most dances are held annually while certain dances are performed once every 12 years.
 The performances are organized by dance societies in which membership is hereditary.
 The history of these traditional dances goes back centuries.